Vicosity is a fluid's resistance to flow and can be valued as dynamic (absolute) or kinematic.

-- Viscosity is a measure of a fluid's resistance to flow
+- viscosity is the measure of a fluid's resistance to flow

 Dynamic (absolute) Viscosity

-Absolute viscosity or the coefficient of absolute viscosity is a measure of the internal resistance.
-Dynamic (absolute) viscosity is the tangential force per unit area required to move one horizontal plane with respect to the other at unit velocity when maintained a unit distance apart by the fluid.
+Absolute viscosity - coefficient of absolute viscosity - is a measure of internal resistance.
+Dynamic (absolute) viscosity is the tangential force per unit area required to move one horizontal plane with respect to an other plane - at an unit velocity - when maintaining an unit distance apart in the fluid.

-The shearing stress between the layers of non turbulent fluid moving in straight parallel lines can be defined for a Newtonian fluid as:
+The shearing stress between the layers of a non turbulent fluid moving in straight parallel lines can be defined for a Newtonian fluid as

 Equation (1) is known as the Newtons Law of Friction.

-The dynamic viscosity is also often expressed in the metric CGS (centimeter-gram-second) system as g/cm.s, dyne.s/cm2 or poise (p) where
+Dynamic viscosity may also be expressed in the metric CGS (centimeter-gram-second) system as g/(cm s) , dyne s/cm 2 or poise (p) where

-is the ratio of absolute or dynamic viscosity to density - a quantity in which no force is involved.
-Kinematic viscosity can be obtained by dividing the absolute viscosity of a fluid with it's mass density
+Kinematic viscosity is the ratio of - absolute (or dynamic) viscosity to density - a quantity in which no force is involved.
+Kinematic viscosity can be obtained by dividing the absolute viscosity of a fluid with the fluid mass density like

 ν = μ / ρ (2)

-In the SI-system the theoretical unit is m2/s or commonly used Stoke (St) where
+In the SI-system the theoretical unit of kinematic viscosity is m 2 /s - or the commonly used Stoke (St) where

 - 1 St = 100 cSt

-Conversion from absolute to kinematic viscosity can also be expressed as:
+A conversion from absolute to kinematic viscosity in Imperial units can be expressed as

 μ = absolute or dynamic viscosity (cP)

-The viscosity of a fluid is highly temperature dependent and for either dynamic or kinematic viscosity to be meaningful, the reference temperature must be quoted.
-In ISO 8217 the reference temperature for a residual fluid is 100oC.
-For a distillate fluid the reference temperature is 40oC.
+The viscosity of a fluid is highly temperature dependent - and for dynamic or kinematic viscosity to be meaningful the reference temperature must be quoted.
+In ISO 8217 the reference temperature for a residual fluid is 100 o C .
+For a distillate fluid the reference temperature is 40 o C .

-- For a liquid - the kinematic viscosity will decrease with higher temperature
+- for a liquid - the kinematic viscosity decreases with higher temperature

-- For a gas - the kinematic viscosity will increase with higher temperature
+- for a gas - the kinematic viscosity increases with higher temperature

-Saybolt Universal Seconds (or SUS ) is used to measure viscosity.
-The efflux time is Saybolt Universal Seconds ( SUS ) required for 60 milliliters of a petroleum product to flow through the calibrated orifice of a Saybolt Universal viscometer, under carefully controlled temperature and as prescribed by test method ASTM D 88.
+Saybolt Universal Seconds (or SUS ) is an alternative unit for measuring viscosity.
+The efflux time is Saybolt Universal Seconds ( SUS ) required for 60 milliliters of a petroleum product to flow through the calibrated orifice of a Saybolt Universal viscometer - under a carefully controlled temperature and as prescribed by test method ASTM D 88.
 This method has largely been replaced by the kinematic viscosity method.
 Saybolt Universal Seconds is also called the SSU number (Seconds Saybolt Universal) or SSF number (Saybolt Seconds Furol) .

-Kinematic viscosity versus dynamic or absolute viscosity can be expressed as
+Kinematic viscosity in SSU versus dynamic or absolute viscosity can be expressed as

 SG = Specific Gravity

-Fluids for which the shearing stress is linearly related to the rate of shearing strain are designated as Newtonian Fluids.
+A fluid where the shearing stress is linearly related to the rate of shearing strain - is designated as a Newtonian Fluid.

-Newtonian materials are referred to as true liquids since their viscosity or consistency is not affected by shear such as agitation or pumping at a constant temperature.
-Fortunately most common fluids, both liquids and gases, are Newtonian.
+A Newtonian material is referred to as true liquid since the viscosity or consistency is not affected by shear such as agitation or pumping at a constant temperature.
+Most common fluids - both liquids and gases - are Newtonian fluids.
 Water and oils are examples of Newtonian liquids.

-Thixotropic liquids have a time-dependent structure.
-The viscosity of a thixotropic liquid decreases with increasing time, at a constant shear rate.
+A Thixotropic fluid has a time-dependent structure.
+The viscosity of a thixotropic fluid decreases with increasing time - at a constant shear rate.

 Ketchup and mayonnaise are examples of thixotropic materials.
 They appear thick or viscous but are possible to pump quite easily.

-Shear Thickening Fluids or Dilatant Fluids increase their viscosity with agitation.
-Some of these liquids can become almost solid within a pump or pipe line.
-With agitation, cream becomes butter and Candy compounds, clay slurries and similar heavily filled liquids do the same thing.
+Some dilatant fluids can become almost solid in a pump or pipe line.
+With agitation cream becomes butter and candy compounds.
+Clay slurry and similar heavily filled liquids do the same thing.

 Bingham Plastic Fluids

-Bingham Plastic Fluids have a yield value which must be exceeded before it will start to flow like a fluid.
-From that point the viscosity will decrease with increase of agitation.
-Toothpaste, mayonnaise and tomato catsup are examples of such products.
+A Bingham Plastic Fluid has a yield value which must be exceeded before it will start to flow like a fluid.
+From that point the viscosity decreases with increasing agitation.
+Toothpaste, mayonnaise and tomato ketchup are examples of such products.

-Example - Converting between Kinematic and Absolute Viscosity for Air
+Example - Air, Convert between Kinematic and Absolute Viscosity

-The density of air estimated with the Ideal Gas Law
+The density of the air can be estimated with the Ideal Gas Law